Strategies for Staying Safe

 - If you choose to stay out late at night, don’t walk home alone.

 - Be alert in crowded places like train/bus stations and popular tourist destinations.

-Harassment may be particularly difficult to identify abroad, where cultural norms are often different than those in the U.S. However, cultural sensitivity does not mean that you need to submit to behaviors that invade your personal boundaries or that make you feel unsafe or uncomfortable.
-Educating yourself about sexual harassment, violence and gender dynamics abroad can empower you and your peers to make safer choices.
+Sexual misconduct may be particularly difficult to identify abroad, where cultural norms are often different than those in the U.S. However, cultural sensitivity does not mean that you need to submit to behaviors that invade your personal boundaries or that make you feel unsafe or uncomfortable.
+Educating yourself about sexual misconduct and gender dynamics abroad can empower you and your peers to make safer choices.